 5. It can help you lose weight: Numerous studies have shown that cold therapy leads to an increase in brown adipose tissue (or brown fat) that increases the bodyfat conversion, helping you to burn more calories.

-Cold therapy can be as simple as a cold shower.
-The shock from the cold water increases the circulation in your body, which leads to a higher demand for oxygen.
+Cold therapy can be as simple as a cold shower or putting cold water and ice in a bath.
+The shock from the cold increases the circulation in your body, which leads to a higher demand for oxygen.
 You automatically start breathing deeper – and this gives you a jolt of energy and helps you fight off fatigue.

-For those who prefer more controlled conditions, Cryotherapy booths are often available in spas or similar environments.
-The process typically involves standing in a chamber at temperatures as low as -110ºC for between 3 and 5 minutes.
+For those who prefer more controlled conditions, Cryotherapy booths are often available in specialist spas or sports science environment, so do a search on Google to find one local to you.
+The process typically involves standing in a chamber at temperatures as low as -140ºC for between 2 and 5 minutes.
+If you can, find a whole-body cryotherapy (WBC) chamber like this one I use in the UK – they are far less common but well worth seeking out.

 Three ways to biohack your biology